 Simple English definitions for legal terms

-Read a random definition: economic loss
+Read a random definition: wholly disabled

 The Canadian Anti-Spam Law of 2010 has rules about two things related to electronic messages: (1) changing the address where a message is sent without permission, and (2) sending software for download through a message.
 Changing the address is only allowed if the person receiving the message agrees or if a court says it's okay.
 Sending software is only allowed if the person receiving the message agrees and understands what the software does.
 Telecommunications companies are allowed to do some things without permission.